Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Open the Form in Normal View.

-When the Total Value Textbox receives the Focus, the GotFocus Event fires and displays the result of the (Quantity * UnitPrice) Value in the TotalPrice TextBox.
+When the Total Value Textbox receives Focus, the GotFocus Event fires and displays the result of the (Quantity * UnitPrice) Value in the TotalPrice TextBox.

 Demo Database Download.